Asian Car Brands

 China

 China is one of the pioneers of the automobile industry and, consequently, the leader in the number of cars, trucks, and commercial vehicles produced annually.
-Although not all PRC enterprises can compete with foreign concerns, there are quite famous brands in this country that are not inferior to competitors in terms of quality or technology.
+Although not all PRC enterprises can compete with foreign concerns, there are quite a few famous brands in this country that are not inferior to competitors in terms of quality or technology.
 The Chinese car industry has also managed to master the production of cars that meet European environmental standards.

 SAIC Motor